 Need a Place to Stay in Lake Norman?

 I found the Davidson Village Inn the perfect spot to be in on our Lake Norman travels.
-Situated in downtown Davidson and within walking distance to the popular shops and eateries, Davidson Village Inn offers luxurious rooms and attentive service.
+Situated in downtown Davidson and within walking distance of the popular shops and eateries, Davidson Village Inn offers luxurious rooms and attentive service.
 The lobby is warm and welcoming, plus you can experience Vino Society, a wine sampling based on the honor system.
 It’s pretty impressive!

 Rooms are spacious and have every comfort you need, plus I might add that the sheets are the coziest I’ve ever experienced.
 I honestly could have stayed nestled in my bed all day.
 Breakfast, Wifi, and parking are included with your stay, and details for check-in, check-out, and during your visit are handled through text messaging, which I found convenient.